replugin-Tech/Instagram-Unfollow-Bot/README.md

   console.log("%c All DONE!","background: #222; color: #bada55;font-size: 25px;");
 }
 startScript()

 4. Wait for the script to finish.
 It will download a file called usersNotFollowingBack.json.

-5. Upload that JSON file to https://43t6lx.csb.app/ and fliter/select the users you want to unfollow.
+5. Upload that JSON file to https://43t6lx.csb.app/ and filter/select the users you want to unfollow.

-1. How to Use the Unfollow Bot
+⚙️ How to Use the Unfollow Bot

-2. Open your browser console on Instagram (where you want to run the script).
+Open your browser console on Instagram (where you want to run the script).

-3. Paste the bot script (the main script with the UI and controls).
+Paste the bot script (the main script with the UI and controls).

-4. You’ll see two popup boxes:
+You’ll see two popup boxes:

-5. User JSON Input: Paste your filtered JSON list here (the one from the GUI tool).
+User JSON Input: Paste your filtered JSON list here (the one from the GUI tool).

-6. Username List Textarea: Displays parsed usernames for quick review.
+Username List Textarea: Displays parsed usernames for quick review.

-7. Click Start in the bot UI.
+Click Start in the bot UI.
 The bot will:

-8. Unfollow users one by one with delays based on day/night mode.
+Unfollow users one by one with delays based on day/night mode.

-9. Show progress, let you stop or restart anytime.
+Show progress, let you stop or restart anytime.

-**Important Notes**
+🧠 Important Notes

 The bot respects Instagram’s limits with cooldowns, but use responsibly.

 Always backup your user list in localStorage — the bot does this automatically.